CSA Details 2018

 The cost of a share means that for around $1 per day for one year, you’ve bought yourself weeks of fresh seasonal vegetables, picked hours before you receive them.
 You’re also buying yourself a share in a local enterprise, and a relationship with four farmers who are committed to making our city, state and region a more fertile place.

-There are a limited number of opportunities to join our CSA through a work share -- either on the farm helping with planting and harvesting, OR as a marketing work share at CSA pickup or a farmers market.
+There are a limited number of opportunities to join our CSA through a work share -- either on the farm helping with planting and harvesting, OR as a marketing work share at CSA pickup.
 Email us to discuss options if you are interested!

 Missed or Late Pick Up

-We encourage each member to join us at the farm for one half day work session at some point during the season.
+We encourage, but do not require, each member to join us at the farm for one half day work session at some point during the season.
 We will occasionally schedule work parties when we have big projects, mostly during the spring and fall.
 You are also welcome to let us know a time you’d like to come volunteer.

 What is a CSA?